 Achilles tendinitis typically occurs 2-4 cm proximal to the insertion of the tendon into the heel bone.
 This area is called the tidal zone of the tendon.
 The tidal zone is an area where there is a decrease in the vascular in-flow to the tendon.
 This area of hypo-vascularity makes the tendon more susceptible to injury.
 Findings associated with Achilles tendinitis include:

-- Pain at the onset of an activity such as rising from bed in the am or at the start of a run.
+- Pain at the onset of an activity such as rising from bed in the morning or at the start of a run.

 - Stiffness of the tendon that decreases with activity.

 - Pain is 2-4cm above the heel in the body of the tendon.

 - Pain increased by going barefoot or in low heeled shoes.